Activities in Singapore

 In addition to the major festivals and events recommended by Visit Singapore, there are many more activities in Singapore for spiritual, arts, and culture enthusiasts to enjoy.

-Upcoming Festival: Deepavali
+Upcoming Festival: Dong Zhi

 In Singapore, you can find at least one festival to attend almost every month.
 Even if you’re not typically interested in cultural events, Singapore’s vibrant celebrations will amaze you.
 Check out the list of the most popular festivals in Singapore.